coolsamson7/aspyx/README.md

   different decorators can mark methods that should be called during the lifecycle ( here the construction ) of an instance.
   These are various injection possibilities as well as an optional final `on_init` call
 - PostProcessors
-  Any custom post processors, that can add isde effects or modify the instances
+  Any custom post processors, that can add side effects or modify the instances

 ## Injection methods